CodeCricut/CleanEntityArchitecture/README.md

 to the database, or authentication, you can implement `ReadEntityService<TEntity, TGetModel>` or `WriteEntityService<TEntity, TPostModel>` and override the methods.

-You may choose to implement `IAuthenticateUserService<TLoginModel, TGetModel>`, which provides methods for logging in and getting the current user from the database.
-Because the methods of getting the current user vary so widely (from JWT to sessions to username and password), no default implementation is provided.
-An implentation that uses JWT is provided in the CleanNoteTaker repository.
+`IAuthenticateUserService<TLoginModel, TGetModel>` provides methods for logging in and getting the current user from the database.
+The defualt implementation is `AuthenticateUserService<TLoginModel, TGetModel>`.

+`IJwtService` and `JwtService` provide methods of generating JWTs based on a login model.
+This service does the heavy lifting of the `JwtController`.

 ### Controllers
 CRUD controllers implement `IWriteController<TEntity, TPostModel, TGetModel>` or